|

 Ambient light sensor

-The idea is good, but it didn't seem to have much effect on my unit.
+The idea is good, but it has little effect on my unit.

 Sound